Mar 29, 2025

 • A minimum GPA of 2.0 in major courses is required.
 Courses in which a student receives a grade lower than C- will not count toward the major.

-Special Programs in English
+Concentrations in English

-The department offers five area programs:
+The department offers four optional concentrations:

-• Two programs are interdisciplinary in focus:
+• Two are interdisciplinary in focus:

-The Medieval and Renaissance Studies Concentration in English
+Medieval and Renaissance Studies

 Students in the Medieval and Renaissance Studies Concentration in English take at least 30 credits for the major.
 These must include:

-Concentration in Modern Global Studies Requirements
+Modern and Global Studies

 Take at least 30 credits of English and other approved courses.
 These must include: